taosdata/grafanaplugin/examples/statsd/README.md

 Start data simulation by `./sim.sh`.

-Open grafana with dashboard name **Fake Measurement for TDengine StatsD** and everything done.
+Open grafana with dashboard name **Simulating Measurement for TDengine StatsD** and everything done.

 ## License